 MAP: Which regions of Italy have the most Blue Flag beaches?

-Where you can find Italy's best Blue Flag beaches.
+Italy's Blue Flag beaches are rated as the cleanest and safest in the country.
 Photo by Massimo Virgilio on Unsplash

 The list of Italy's high quality beaches has grown again this year.
 Here, we take a look at the regions where you can find the most beaches that meet the highest global standards.